jhpyle/docassemble/_docs/modifiers.md

 each expression must evaluate to true in order for the question to be asked.

+# <a name="hide continue button"></a>Conditionally hiding the Continue button based on a Python expression

+Many `question` blocks have "Continue" buttons.
+If you want the "Continue" button to be hidden in some circumstances, so that the user cannot continue, you can set `hide continue button` to a [Python expression] that, if true, will cause the Continue button to be unavailable.

+You might use this on a `question` that contains an [action] the user can perform in order to make a correction, which may cause the Continue button to appear.

+{% include side-by-side.html demo="hide-continue-button" %}

+Note that the condition specified by `hide continue button` is a [Python expression].
+This expression can only evaluate values of variables that have already been defined.

+If you want a Continue button to be shown or hidden based on the values of fields on the screen, you would need to write your own [JavaScript] to reveal the button.
+To reveal the button with [JavaScript], you can run `$("#da-continue-button").show()`.

+Note that because the button can be revealed with [JavaScript], the `hide continue button` feature should be considered cosmetic, not something that you should rely on for enforcing interview logic.
+A user with experience with [JavaScript] could figure out how to reveal the button and press it.

+Unless you are a [JavaScript] programmer, you should not use `hide continue button` on a `question` that uses `fields`, `choices`, `dropdown`, etc., because the user would have no way to submit the input. `hide continue button` is primarily useful for a screen that should either be either a dead-end screen or a `continue button field` screen, depending on a condition expressed in [Python].

+# <a name="disable continue button"></a>Conditionally disabling the Continue button based on a Python expression

+`disable continue button` is just like [`hide continue button`] except that instead of hiding the Continue button, it shows the button with the [disabled attribute] set.

+{% include side-by-side.html demo="disable-continue-button" %}

+To enable the button using [JavaScript], run `$("#da-continue-button").prop("disabled", false)`.

 # <a name="scan for variables"></a>Turn off variable scanning

 By default, **docassemble** looks at every block in your interview and